Written By: Shreya Patil

 Source – The Times of India

-In 2025, the government introduced the Promotion and Regulation of Online Gaming Act.
+In 2025, the government introduced the Promotion and Regulation of Online Gaming Act (PROGA).
 This law established national rules for online gaming.
-The legislation makes clear that games involving real-money bets are illegal unless operators hold valid licenses and comply with regulations.
+The legislation makes clear that all online “money games” involving financial stakes are prohibited, regardless of whether they are based on skill or chance.
 Any game in which you stake money on outcomes counts as restricted.

 National law prohibits betting on IPL matches.